X-Plane/xptools/Building.md

 ### Building on Windows Using Visual Studio

 The MSVC solution file (`.sln`) can be found in `msvc/XPTools.sln`, and it contains projects that build WorldEditor and the reset of the tools.
-The MSVC project uses the standard debug and release targets.

 ### Building on macOS Using XCode

 The XCode project is in the root of the repo, `SceneryTools.xcodeproj`.
 There is one target for each of the scenery tools—simply pick a configuration, target, and build.

-**Important**: Before building on the Mac for the first time, you must build the libraries as described above.
+### Building on Linux Using Code::Blocks

+The project files (`.cbp`) for most xptools can be found in the `codeblocks` directory.
+The IDE is set up to build using the regular command line makefiles and not its internal build tools - so the results are guaranteed identical to command line builds.